AlexsLemonade/OpenScPCA-analysis/README.md

 ### Local Setup

 To setup, you will need a Git client, mini conda, R or Python and a editor of your choice.
-Please see [Techinal Setup] for detailed instructions to create a local setup.
+Please see [Technical Setup] for detailed instructions to create a local setup.

 ### Accessing Data